Connected Data

 - Update an approved content field.

-Capabilities should stay narrow.
-A workflow should receive only the actions it needs for the job.
+Connected Data should stay narrow.
+A workflow should receive only the objects and actions it needs for the job.

 Readiness statuses